with 1,012 followers

 Adopted almost-unanimously (one dissent on data portability) at the Computers, Freedom, and Privacy conference.

-has not responded for about 4 years.
+has not responded for almost 5 years.

 The ACM Computers, Freedom and Privacy conference.
 CFP2011 will be in Washington DC and cyberspace.
 Stay tuned for more!

 Are you @cfpconf?
 Sign in right now